George Akpabio

-George Akpabio (born 16 November 1992) is a Nigerian professional footballer who plays as a striker.
+George Akpabio (born 16 November 1992) is a Nigerian professional footballer who plays as a striker for Unionville Milliken SC in the League1 Ontario Championship.

 Club career

 Plateau United

 Akpabio made his professional debut for Plateau United during the 2011–2012 season, in which he became the club's all-time leading goal scorer, with 18 goals.
 He had attracted interest from the Norwegian club Viking FK, however he failed to transfer, since Plateau United were battling relegation, and they refused to let him go.
 In January 2012 Akpabio transferred to the South African club.

 Ajax Cape Town

 Acquired from Plateau United during the Winter transfer window of the 2011–12 season, Akpabio made his debut for Ajax Cape Town on 2 February 2012 against ZESCO, in an International friendly match with the club from Zambia, winning (3–1).
 He was acquired by Ajax Cape Town in January 2012 as a transfer from Nigerian club Plateau United making 10 league appearances during the second half of the season scoring once.